-When it comes to raising money, individuals and smaller teams are at a disadvantage.
-Without a substantial supporter base on their side, they’ll find it difficult to host a huge fundraiser event.
+When it comes to raising money, individuals and smaller teams have to think creatively to maximize their reach.
+Although the event may be geared to a smaller group of people, it leaves more room for innovative ideas and unique twists.
 Let’s take a look at these realistic options for individuals and small organizations.

-Then, check with local pet stores to see if you can buy dog shampoo in bulk for a discounted price.
+To prepare, check with local pet stores to see if you can buy dog shampoo in bulk for a discounted price.
 Don’t forget about the hoses either!
-While dogs wait in the queue, sell pet-friendly treats and also refreshments for their human counterparts.
+While dogs and owners wait for your service, sell pet-friendly treats and also refreshments for the humans.
 This is a doable fundraising event for individuals that’s sure to generate some revenue.

 While this fundraising event idea is doable for small groups, it takes ample planning.
 Let community members know how heavily the event’s success depends on them.
 Have them create paintings, knits, and other artistic items.
 Then, charge a booth fee where participants can sell their items.
 Remember to announce your group’s text-to-give number at the event and on any marketing materials.
 That way, you receive additional revenue throughout the fundraiser.

-To boost productivity, consider the route time and create a walking schedule based on that.
+To boost productivity, consider the route time and create a walking schedule.
 The schedule should list each volunteer and dog during each time slot.
 Also, consider how many dogs each volunteer can handle at once, what types of dogs each volunteer is comfortable with, and volunteer availability.

-Thanks to modern technology, this fundraiser event idea is simple for individuals to host.
+This fundraiser event idea is surprisingly simple for individuals to host.
 Book a low-cost venue, such as a community center, to get started!
 Encourage groups of community leaders to volunteer, and set a particular donation goal for each leader or group.
-At the event, encourage guests to donate.
+During the karaoke event, encourage guests to donate.
 Once a certain amount is reached, that particular group or person will need to sing.
 Alternatively, just have people pay a small fee to attend and sing themselves.